frontity/docs/docs/frontity-cli/create-commands.md

 #### The `--theme` option

-You can pick one of Frontity's "official" two themes ([`--theme mars-theme`](https://github.com/frontity/frontity/tree/dev/packages/mars-theme) or [`--theme twentytwenty-theme`](https://github.com/frontity/frontity/tree/dev/packages/twentytwenty-theme)).
-But you can also use any custom theme as long as it's published on npm.
+You can pick one of Frontity's "official" two themes ([`--theme @frontity/mars-theme`](https://github.com/frontity/frontity/tree/dev/packages/mars-theme) or [`--theme @frontity/twentytwenty-theme`](https://github.com/frontity/frontity/tree/dev/packages/twentytwenty-theme)).
+But you can also use any custom theme as long as it's [published on npm](https://www.npmjs.com/search?q=keywords:frontity-theme).
 Just pass the theme name on the command-line like `--theme ThemesPackageNameInNPM`

 ### Examples